-Editor’s Note: This was one of the first articles published by Global Research on October 18, 2001
+Editor’s Note: From our archives.
+This was one of the first articles published by Global Research on October 18, 2001

 Over 1.8 million people are currently behind bars in the United States.
 This represents the highest per capita incarceration rate in the history of the world.
 In 1995 alone, 150 new U.S. prisons were built and filled.

 This monumental commitment to lock up a sizeable percentage of the population is an integral part of the globalization of capital.
 Several strands converge â€” the end of the Cold War, changing relations between labor and capital on an international scale, domestic economic decline, racism, the U.S. role as policeman of the world, and growth of the international drug economy â€” creating a booming prison/industrial complex.
 And the prison/industrial complex is rapidly becoming an essential component of the U.S. economy.